Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick ATS: Baylor (-3.5)

-Baylor's record against the spread so far this season is 5-2-0, while Michigan State's is 3-5-0.
-The Bears have hit the over in five games, while Spartans games have gone over two times.
-The two teams score an average of 163.4 points per game, 18.9 more points than this matchup's total.
+Baylor is 5-2-0 against the spread, while Michigan State's ATS record this season is 3-5-0.
+A total of five out of the Bears' games this season have hit the over, and two of the Spartans' games have gone over.
+The teams average 163.4 points per game, 19.9 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM